 ghost.scare(); // 'BOO!'

 Now we have a ghost object as a result of calling monsterFactory() with the needed arguments.
 With monsterFactory in place, we don’t have to create an object literal every time we need a new monster.
-Instead, we can invoke the monsterFactory function with the necessary arguments to take over the world make a monster for us!
+Instead, we can invoke the monsterFactory function with the necessary arguments to make a monster for us!

 Instructions